 Amazon Studios is developing feature films and episodic series in a new way, one that's open to great ideas from creators—and audiences—around the world.
 There are two distinctive characteristics of our process:

 Our goal at Amazon Studios is to make theatrical motion pictures and episodic series from great stories.
 The Development Slate is a roster of promising projects we're actively developing to make into a movie or series.
 (See our current Development Slate for movies and series).
-The Amazon Studios story department will determine the projects to add to the Development Slate.
+The Amazon Studios development staff determines the projects to add to the Development Slate.

-We have extended or exercised our option on these projects, and our story department may work with the original writer to develop the script.
-For some projects we may also offer opportunities for paid assignments for writing, directing, animation or artwork that will help us build on the story, create test movies and pilots, or carry out audience tests.
-Based on the results, we will determine which stories to move forward.
+We have extended or exercised our option on these projects, and our development staff may work with the original writer to develop the script.
+For some projects we may also carry out audience tests.
+Based on the results, we will determine which projects to move forward.

 We're looking for great stories well told.
 Stories of any genre could be successful movies—artistically, commercially or both.
 They should have roles that could attract talented actors, and enough story appeal and visual possibilities to entice an experienced director.